-Air Quality Program Manager.
-The AQ Checklist documents the exempt or non-exempt status, interagency consultation, supporting hot-spot analysis, and public involvement (as applicable).
-The 326 AQ Checklist also documents conformance to the MPO's plan and program and verifies that the project will not interfere with implementation of control measures in the respective State Implementation Plan (SIP).
+For 326 CE projects the Air Quality Clearance Form is the approval for documenting that the project is exempt or documenting the conformity finding.
+The Air Quality Clearance Form documents the exempt or non-exempt status, interagency consultation, supporting hot-spot analysis, and public involvement (as applicable).
+The Form also documents conformance to the

-The 327 AQ Checklist is similar to the 326 AQ Checklist with the additional step to obtain a separate FHWA conformity determination when required.
+MPO's plan and program and verifies that the project will not interfere with implementation of control measures in the respective State Implementation Plan (SIP).

+The 327 projects use the same Form as the 326 projects with FHWA approval attained as needed.
 Planners will be notified by the Air Quality Program Manager when the project obtains an FHWA conformity determination and that the project is deemed formally approved for air quality.